 (b) to maintain the integrity and security of U-PASS;

-(c) to provide an orderly and manageable administrative process for public schools to include Utah private school students and home school students who are Utah residents, and Utah students attending BIA schools to participate in U-PASS if they so desire; and
+(c) to provide an orderly and manageable administrative process for public schools to include Utah private school students and home school students who are Utah residents, and Utah students attending BIE schools to participate in U-PASS if they so desire; and

 (d) to protect the public investment in U-PASS by making assessments available to students who are not funded by the public education system through fair, reasonable, and consistent practices.

 (1) "Home school student" means a student who has been excused from compulsory education and for whom documentation has been completed under Section 53G-6-204.

 (2) "Private school" means a school that is not a public school but:

 (a) has a current business license through the Utah Department of Commerce;

 (b) is accredited as described in R277-410; and

 (c) has and makes available a written policy for maintaining and securing student records.